mihir0209/file-handling-django/README.md

 Simply upload your files, select the desired operation, and download the processed output in just a click.
 <br>
-Feel free to raise an issue in this.

 ---

 Feel free to visit the site and explore these features!
+Feel free to raise an issue in this project.